-Donegal’s largest town Letterkenny is known as the Cathedral Town, for having Donegal’s only Roman Catholic cathedral.
-It is also home to the Donegal Museum, set in a former famine workhouse and officially recognised by the Irish government as the best of Ireland’s county museums.
+Donegal’s largest town, Letterkenny, is known as the Cathedral Town, for having the county’s only Roman Catholic cathedral.
+It is also home to the Donegal County Museum, set in a former famine workhouse and officially recognised by the Irish government as the best of Ireland’s county museums.

 Slieve League’s cliffs aren’t as well known as the Cliffs of Moher, but they are nearly three times taller.
-Europe’s highest sea cliffs at 601 metres, seeing them is truly a once in a lifetime experience.
+As Europe’s highest sea cliffs at 601m (1,972ft), seeing them is truly a once-in-a-lifetime experience.

-Strandhill is the biggest coastal village in County Sligo and one of its most scenic, nestled at the base of Knocknarea hill and looking out across the Atlantic.
+Strandhill is the biggest coastal village in County Sligo and among its most scenic, nestled at the base of Knocknarea hill and looking out across the Atlantic.
 A surfer’s paradise, the area also has a local market, seaweed baths, a golf club, plus plenty of restaurants and pubs.

-County Mayo’s Ballina town has some notable architecture, with many Georgian buildings, and is also the site of the Jackie Clarke Collection – a major private collection of more than 100,000 Irish historical artefacts, including letters from Irish revolutionaries, rare books, maps etc.
+County Mayo’s Ballina town has some notable architecture, with many Georgian buildings, and is also the site of the Jackie Clarke Collection.
+This major private collection has more than 100,000 Irish historical artefacts, including letters from Irish revolutionaries, rare books, maps and much more.

-Inside the Doolin Cave in County Clare you will find the longest free-hanging stalactite in the entire Northern Hemisphere.
-A staggering 7.3 metre (23 feet) structure hanging from the ceiling, it was formed from calcium deposits from a single drop of water, dripping over thousands of years.
+Inside the Doolin Cave in County Clare, you will find the longest free-hanging stalactite in Europe.
+A staggering 7.3m (24ft) structure hanging from the ceiling, it was formed from calcium deposits from a single drop of water, dripping over thousands of years.

-Clare’s 15th-century tower house known as Bunratty Castle has become another major tourist attraction, famous for its long history (the site was originally a Viking trading camp in 970) and its medieval-style banquets – a tradition that has survived since 1963.
+County Clare’s 15th-century tower house known as Bunratty Castle has become another major tourist attraction, known for its long history (the site was originally a Viking trading camp in 970) and its Medieval-style banquets – a tradition that has survived since 1963.

-Taking in some of Ireland’s most striking vistas, Dingle’s circular Slea Head driving route has so many fabulous stopping points that it’s impossible to pick just one.
-Travellers are advised to set aside at least a half-day to get the most out of this breathtaking journey.
+Taking in some of Ireland’s most striking vistas, Dingle’s circular Slea Head Drive has so many fabulous stopping points that it’s impossible to pick just one.
+It’s best to set aside at least a half-day to get the most out of this breathtaking journey.

-The southerly equivalent of Malin Head, the cliffs at Mizen Head have their own visitor centre, where the brave can cross a startlingly high bridge and watch for seals, whales and dolphins in the waves below.
+The cliffs at Mizen Head – the southerly equivalent of Malin Head – have a visitor centre, where the brave can cross a startlingly high bridge and look for seals, whales and dolphins in the waves below.